A single trusted source of product data - developed by the UK retail industry, for all

 How brands can drive profits by addressing problems with product data

-Our report analyses the cost of poor product data to manufacturers in the grocery business and explores the potential upsides to bringing the UK grocery sector’s product data management into line with the best countries in the world.
+This report analyses the cost of poor product data to manufacturers in the grocery business and explores the potential upsides to bringing the UK grocery sector’s product data management into line with the best countries in the world.

 Given the size of the UK’s economy and population, this could represent a benefit of between £17bn and £21bn if the retail grocery industry works together to create a common platform for sharing high-quality data across the supply chain.

-productDNA's purpose is to tackle these problems for the whole industry.
-Moreover, one of its main aims, is to have a more immediate, positive impact for small suppliers.
-While GS1 UK has been developing the new product data management solution alongside FMCG giants such as Mondelēz, Nestlé and P&G, small suppliers stand to reap the benefits.
+productDNA has been built to tackle these problems for the whole industry.
+Moreover, one of its main aims, is to have a more immediate, positive impact for small brands.
+While GS1 UK has been developing the new product data management solution alongside FMCG giants such as Mondelēz, Nestlé and P&G, small brands stand to reap the benefits.